pyside/pyside2-setup/sources/shiboken2/libshiboken/pep384impl_doc.rst

 Finally, the function ``_PyObject_Dump`` was excluded from the limited API.
 This is a useful debugging aid that we always want to have available, so it is added back, again.
+Anyway, we did not reimplement it, and so Windows is not supported.
+Therefore, a forgotten debugging call of this functions will break COIN. :-)

 Using The New Type API